 Water abstraction from the GAB has the potential to reduce the flow of water from springs in the vicinity of a wellfield.
-Predictions of the extent of flow reductions due to the operation of Wellfields A and B were made in the 1984 and 1997 environmental impact statements and associated documents (Kinhill-Stearns Roger 1982; Kinhill Stearns 1984; Kinhill Engineers 1997a, 1997b), and are presented in Appendix E.
+Predictions of the extent of flow reductions due to the operation of Wellfields A and B were made in the 1984 and 1997 environmental impact statements and updated in 2016 (Kinhill-Stearns Roger 1982; Kinhill Stearns 1984; Kinhill Engineers 1997a, 1997b, Golder Associates 14766004-019-M-Rev2), and are presented in Appendix E.